 So, should I migrate to Magento 2?

 So what is then the answer on the million dollar question — should you go for Magento 2 or not?
 Our answer on that is it depends subject to what kind of merchant you are… there are many factors involved that need to be considered, such as what version the client is on today, are there feature upgrades in the pipeline, how does the webstore perform today, can client wait a year, etc etc. Yet, we are confident to say that we today vs. only six months ago advise a substantially larger share of our current and new clients that M2 is the best choice going forward.

 Is it painful to migrate to to Magento 2.X?

 There is a clear roadmap for the process, however you have take into consideration that the theme and code customizations won’t be transferable.
 As mentioned earlier, that means that some parts if your site will have be redone on Magento 2, so this will require an extra investment.

 Scandiweb is prepared to work with Magento 2

 Our developers have already completed “Fundamentals of Magento 2 Development” and “Core Principles for Theming in Magento 2” official Magento courses and as an acknowledgment of our expertise, Scandiweb gained a Magento 2 Trained Solution Partner badge.
 Moreover, we have migrated all our most popular extensions to Magento 2, and have already done 10+ migrations already and new M2 projects are always in the pipeline.
 We are ready to ROCK!

-If you like to connect to us to hear our opinion on how you should go about the Magento 1 vs Magento 2 dilemma, then please get in touch with our Magento support and maintenance experts or check out our service page.
+If you’d like to connect with us to hear our opinion on how you should go about the Magento 1 vs Magento 2 dilemma, please get in touch with our Magento support and maintenance experts or check out our service page.

 Click here for the Swedish version.